Bohdan-Adamenko/Selenium_Gecid_Smoke_Test/README.md

-# Тестовый проект: Smoke-тест для сайта Gecid.com на Selenium WebDriver
+# Test Project: Smoke Test for Gecid.com with Selenium WebDriver

-Это учебный проект, демонстрирующий навыки автоматизации тестирования с использованием Python и Selenium WebDriver.
+This educational project demonstrates UI test automation skills using Python and Selenium WebDriver.

-## 🚀 Что делает этот тест?
+## 🚀 What Does This Test Do?

-Скрипт выполняет базовый smoke-тест для сайта `ru.gecid.com`:
+The script performs a basic smoke test for the `ru.gecid.com` website:
-1.  Открывает главную страницу.
+1. Opens the main page.
-2.  Проверяет `title` страницы.
+2. Asserts the page `title`.
-3.  Проверяет наличие ключевых элементов в шапке сайта (Новости, Обзоры, Видео, Поиск и т.д.).
+3. Verifies the presence of key elements in the header (e.g., News, Reviews, Videos, Search).
-4.  Проверяет наличие ключевых элементов в футере сайта.
+4. Verifies the presence of key elements in the footer.
-5.  Выполняет тестовый поиск по слову "CPU".
+5. Executes a search for the keyword "CPU".
-6.  Проверяет `title` и URL страницы результатов поиска.
+6. Asserts the `title` and URL of the search results page.
-7.  Делает скриншоты ключевых этапов для визуального подтверждения.
+7. Saves screenshots of key steps for visual verification.

-## 🛠️ Как запустить?
+## 🛠️ How to Run

-### Пререквизиты:
+### Prerequisites:
-*   Установленный **Python 3.x**.
+*   **Python 3.x** installed.
-*   Установленный браузер **Google Chrome**.
+*   **Google Chrome** browser installed.
-*   Установленный **Selenium** и **Chrome WebDriver**.
+*   **Selenium** library and the corresponding **ChromeDriver** installed.

-### Установка зависимостей:
+### Installation:

 pip install selenium

-*Примечание: убедитесь, что версия Chrome WebDriver соответствует версии вашего браузера Google Chrome.*
+*Note: Please ensure your ChromeDriver version matches your installed Google Chrome browser version.*

-### Запуск теста:
+### Running the Test:
-Для запуска теста выполните в командной строке:
+To run the test, execute the following command from your terminal:

 python SeleniumWebDriver_4.py